swapnillondhe24/Bank_management/README.md

 > An mini project for C language demonstrating the bank management system.
    I made it using C in JAN 2018 for PCI (Programming In C language(22226)) at Amrutvahini Polytechnic.

-This project relies on File handling for its functionality.
+> __This project relies on File handling for its functionality.
+Does not impelements Database__

 #### This Mini project implements